Conference banner photo

 Location: North of Gdynia, between the villages of Rewa and Osłonino, about 35 km from Gdańsk and 30 km from the Faculty of Biology

-How to get there: Take an SKM train to Reda station, then a bus to Rewa or Osłonino, followed by a walk of approximately 2–3 km to reach the observation areas.
+How to get there: Take an PolRegio train to Reda station, then a bus to Rewa or Osłonino, followed by a walk of approximately 2–3 km to reach the observation areas.

 More information here →